Nearsoft/jobs/readme.md

 ### Description

 We are seeking an experienced Application Architect to join our team of committed IT professionals.
-Are you passionate about problem-solving and innovation ?
-Apply today and join the Lifetouch family!
+Are you passionate about problem-solving and innovation?
+Apply today and join the family!

-* Provide application architectural consulting expertise, direction, and assistance to Technical Analysts, Application Engineers, Senior Database analysts and other Systems Architects.
+* Provide application architectural consulting expertise, direction, and assistance to Technical Analysts, Application Engineers, Senior Database analysts and other Systems Architects
-* Collaborate with end users and senior management to define business requirements for complex systems development and gain buy-in for all infrastructure plans.
+* Collaborate with end users and senior management to define business requirements for complex systems development and gain buy-in for all infrastructure plans
 * Provide guidance and mentoring to junior members of the technical team.
-Provide hands on coding between 30% - 50% depending on the size of the project.
+Provide hands on coding between 30% - 50% depending on the size of the project
-* Document and develop in-depth knowledge of assigned domain architecture, hardware and network infrastructure, and technology portfolio.
+* Document and develop in-depth knowledge of assigned domain architecture, hardware and network infrastructure, and technology portfolio
-* Develop, document, make recommendations, and communicate plans for investing in application infrastructure, including analysis of cost reduction opportunities.
+* Develop, document, make recommendations, and communicate plans for investing in application infrastructure, including analysis of cost reduction opportunities
 * Overall technical implementation and quality of assigned projects and technical domain.

 ### Experience

-* Minimum of eight years related experience and/or training; or equivalent combination of education and experience.
+* Minimum of eight years related experience and/or training; or equivalent combination of education and experience
-* Experience building high quality applications by creating a well designed architecture, writing clean code and implementing common industry practices (e.g. continuous integration, unit tests).
+* Experience building high quality applications by creating a well designed architecture, writing clean code and implementing common industry practices (e.g. continuous integration, unit tests)
-* Ability to mentor and lead other technical team members without having direct supervision responsibility.
+* Ability to mentor and lead other technical team members without having direct supervision responsibility
-* A background successfully delivering applications using agile methods and collaborating with non-technical team members including quality assurance, business analysts, and project managers.
+* A background successfully delivering applications using agile methods and collaborating with non-technical team members including quality assurance, business analysts, and project managers
-* Candidate should have professionally developed applications with Java or Groovy and JavaScript.
+* Candidate should have professionally developed applications with Java or Groovy and JavaScript
-* Application development experience with common libraries such as Spring, Hibernate, JUnit, Spock, Gradle, and Apache Maven.
+* Application development experience with common libraries such as Spring, Hibernate, JUnit, Spock, Gradle, and Apache Maven
-* Knowledge of creating single page applications using a framework such as Angular or ExtJS is preferred.
+* Knowledge of creating single page applications using a framework such as Angular or Ext JS is preferred
-* Experience creating RESTful web services is highly desired.
+* Experience creating RESTful web services is highly desired
-* Load and performance testing experience is preferred.
+* Load and performance testing experience is preferred
-* Knowledge and understanding of the following technologies and libraries is a plus: Spring Boot, Grails, NodeJS, and Amazon Web Services.
+* Knowledge and understanding of the following technologies and libraries is a plus: Spring Boot, Grails, Node.js, and Amazon Web Services

 </details>